 Rachel Reyes: How does refugee protection contribute to national security?

 Donald Kerwin: I think you have to have a broad vision of national security.
 In fact, it’s a typical military definition of national security to say that it involves protection of a people, a territory, and a way of life, and that definition is from a standard military textbook.
-And we know that refugee protection migration policies can positively contribute to the well-being- economically, military well-being, and the diplomacy of a state; and those are sources of power.
-As David Martin has put it, in a globalized interconnected world no nation can prosper or even achieve modest economic success without ready contact with the rest of the world.
-And refugee protection can help states prevail in the battle of ideas, in the contest for support even the affection of the world’s population, which is a source of national security.
-So, I think commitment to refugee protection advances security in those ways; and it also allows states to distinguish themselves from geopolitical rivals, and to appeal to global public opinion in a very powerful way.
+And we know that refugee protection and migration policies can positively contribute to the well-being — economic and military well-being — and the diplomacy of a state; and those are sources of power.
+As David Martin has put it, “in a globalized interconnected world no nation can prosper or even achieve modest economic success without ready contact with the rest of the world.
+And refugee protection can help states prevail in the battle of ideas, in the contest for support even the affection of the world’s population, which is a source of national security.”
+So, I think commitment to refugee protection advances security in those ways.
+It also allows states to distinguish themselves from geopolitical rivals, and to appeal to global public opinion in a very powerful way.

 Rachel Reyes: What about refugees themselves?
 Can they and how do they contribute to national security?